petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 ],
 ```

 To use an object's field in the Custom Facet widget's Aggregation Field configuration, a special notation is required to specify the parent field (e.g., `nestedFieldArray`), the name of the field that holds the field name (e.g., `fieldName`), and the name of the field that holds the value (e.g., `value_date`).
 Use the pattern `nestedFieldArray.[fieldName].[valueFieldName]`.
-For example, you can sort by the `lastAccessed` date field in the nested array above by entering `nestedFieldArray.lastAccessed.value_date` as the Custom Facet widget configuration's Aggregation Field.
+For example, you can sort by the `lastAccessed` date field in the nested array above by entering `nestedFieldArray.lastAccessed.value_date` as the Custom Facet configuration's Aggregation Field.

 ### Using Web Content Structure Fields in the Custom Facet

-As documented in the [7.3 Breaking Changes document](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document), the way Liferay Dynamic Data Mapping framework indexes some fields changed.
-Fields previously at the root of the search engine document are now indexed as nested fields.
-This change affects Liferay 7.3 and Liferay 7.2 SP3/FP8+ (but only if the _Enable Legacy Dynamic Data Mapping Index Fields_ setting is disabled in System Settings &rarr; Dynamic Data Mapping Indexer).
+As of [Liferay 7.3](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document), some Liferay Dynamic Data Mapping framework fields are indexed as nested fields.
+This change also affects Liferay 7.2 SP3/FP8+ if the Enable Legacy Dynamic Data Mapping Index Fields setting is disabled in System Settings &rarr; Dynamic Data Mapping Indexer.
 On the latest Fix Pack and GA release of 7.3, this change is accounted for in Liferay's Search API and no configuration updates are necessary.
-Therefore, if you have Custom Facet widgets that relied on fields named `ddm__text__*` or `ddm__keyword__*` that were at the root of the Elasticsearch document, continue to use these fields as usual in your Custom Facet's _Aggregation Field_ configuration, even though they're no longer at the root of the document.
+Therefore, if you have Custom Facet widgets that relied on fields named `ddm__text__*` or `ddm__keyword__*` that were at the root of the Elasticsearch document, continue to use these fields as usual in the Custom Facet, even though they're no longer at the root of the document.

 To find DDM fields in existing documents in the index, use the [Display Results in Document Form](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) setting in the Search Results widget.